mcmonty2600/mcmonty2600.github.io/_posts/2016-11-29-x-wing-targeting-computer.md

 layout: post
 title: "HTML/CSS/JavaScript X-Wing Targeting Computer"
 date: 2016-11-27
-excerpt: A Javascript exercise of xwing pilot-assist technology
+excerpt: A Javascript exercise of xwing targeting computer
 ---

 <div style="position:relative" markdown="1">

-*You've switched off your targeting computer, what's wrong?!?*

 This is an exercise in Javascript to create the "targeting computer" that the x-wing pilots use to visualize their position while flying down trenches.

-I wonder what kind of hardware and software was used for the original prop, as seen in the movie?
+This is implemented as an endless loop.
+Really, this trench should come to an end and then show the target that represents the thermal exhaust port.
+Future improvement...

 [Link to Gist](https://gist.github.com/mcmonty2600/3b31674e8896ef24e9d31afaf796bbaf).